 For the onions and cucumbers, just slice them up pretty thinly.

-Add all the veggies and peaches to a large bowl with the crumbled feta and greens.
+Add all the veggies and peaches to a large bowl or on a serving platter with the crumbled feta and greens.

 This is a very colorful and pretty salad.

 As a final touch, chop up some fresh basil and sprinkle it on top of the salad.
 Don’t skimp on the basil either.
 It’s an awesome flavor when paired with the peaches.

 I used to make a tarragon vinegar dressing for this salad, but tarragon vinegar has been a bit tricky to find recently so I switched it up with a lemon dressing with rice vinegar.
 If you can find tarragon vinegar, you can try this dressing recipe, which is a favorite at House Macheesmo.